Sedocan87/carejournal/BLUEPRINT.md

 Data Ownership: "You are the sole owner of your data.
 CareJournal provides tools for you to export or delete your data at any time."

 Contact Information: Provide an email address for any privacy-related questions.

-Sources and related content